 The Crew

-Master Luthier Tom Albert runs the shop with help from Gehrig Uhles, Michael Collins, Anthony Ludington, Alex Sorotchkine and Larry DeMyer.
+Master Luthier Tom Albert runs the shop with help from Michael Collins, Anthony Ludington, Alex Sorotchkine, Larry DeMyer, Mike Turnwall, and Jay Smith.
 Spencer Lull tends to sales and operations as President with help from Preston Lull.

 • Spencer got his first guitar from his dad when he was eleven and has been obsessed ever since.